Positive07/nata/readme.md

 ```lua
 pool = nata(systems)
 ```
-Each system is a table with a filter function and a function for each event it should respond to.
+Each system is a table with an optional filter function and a function for each event it should respond to.
 Each event function will receive an entity first, followed by any additional arguments passed to `pool.call`, `pool.callOn`, `pool.add`, or `pool.remove`.
 For example, a gravity system might look like this:
 ```lua
 GravitySystem = {
   filter = function(entity)